SwapnilMall/DiceIt/README.md

 # DiceIt
 A dice game for two people .
-It uses vanilla javaScript .
+Its in vanilla javaScript .